 TU Costa 5 Rivers Club Spotlight:

-Tell us a little bit about your club.
+Tell us a little bit about the 5 Rivers club at Fort Lewis College.

 How did your club get started?

-If your club could take on any conservation project, what would it be?
+If your club could take on any conservation, habitat restoration, or outreach/education project in your community regardless of budget, what would it be?

 How do you recruit new members?